 Read more: TapRun, LLCTexas ratio - A metric used to determine the health of a bank.
 It is calculated by dividing the total value of non-performing assets by the bank's tangible common equity capital and loan loss reserves.
 A number greater than 100% correlates with an extreme risk of bank failure.
 The 4Ps - Defined by E. Jerome McCarthy in the 1960s, they are the fundamental building blocks of any marketing effort.
 They are as follows: product, place, promotion and price.
 Theory of price - The belief that the price of a good can be discovered through the relationship of supply and demand.
 Tier

 See tiered pricingTime and materials pricing - A pricing model that is based upon the amount of labor and materials used.
+Time horizon - The period between the beginning and end of an investment.
+Typically, investors will demand higher returns for investments with longer time horizons.
 Time-based pricing - A strategy that selects a price based upon the time of day.
 For instance, a restaurant will often charge less for the very same meal at lunch than at dinner.
 Top line - The revenue reported on an income statement.
 Top-up auction - An auction in which the winner pays his winning bid, but each other bidder must pay the difference between his bid and the next lower bid.
 Trade loading